walmartlabs/shared-deps/README.md

      :speclj [[speclj "3.3.1"]]
      :cljs [[org.clojure/clojurescript "1.7.170"]]}

-Each category can define any number of dependencies, including :exclusions or other options.
+Each dependency set can define any number of dependencies, including :exclusions or other options.
 These dependencies are simply appended to the standard list of dependencies provided in `project.clj`.